Module: Heatwave::Normalizers

 registering is still better than skipping).

-Returns nil only when neither the gem nor the fallback regex
+Returns nil only when neither the catalog nor the fallback regex

 matches.